atbcb/usab-uswds/news/_posts/2024-12-23-u-s-access-board-meeting-and-webcast-january-29.md

 ---
 layout: post
-title: U.S. Access Board Meeting and Webcast (January 29)
+title: POSTPONED - U.S. Access Board Meeting and Webcast (January 29)
 date: 2024-12-23
 excerpt: The Access Board's upcoming Board meeting scheduled for Wednesday, January 29 has been postponed.
 An announcement will be made as soon as a new date has been set . . .
 image: /images/uploads/board-meeting-on-laptop.jpg